-With ever-increasing gentrification pressures on neighborhoods throughout the City, HCIDLA has prioritized its efforts to preserve low-income housing utilizing various methods, strategies, and new funding sources.
+With ever-increasing gentrification pressures on neighborhoods throughout the City, LAHD has prioritized its efforts to preserve low-income housing utilizing various methods, strategies, and new funding sources.
 Based on in-depth research and discussion with other jurisdictions on best practices, a strategy has been developed to add, restructure, preserve, or extend affordable housing covenants.

 Under new initiatives, we identify and implement new programs and financing strategies for the development and preservation of affordable housing.
 These include the Naturally Occurring Affordable Housing Program (NOAH Program), currently in the implementation phase, and the University of Southern California (USC) area Affordable Housing Programs and Services (USC Program).